autolab-project/autolab/docs/low_level/index.rst

 In Autolab, a **Driver** refers to a Python class dedicated to communicate with one particular instrument.
 This class contains functions that perform particular operations, and may also contain subclasses in case some modules or channels are present in the instrument.
 Autolab comes with a set of about 40 different **Drivers**, which are ready to use.

 The first part of this section explains how to configure and open a **Driver**, and how to use it to communicate with your instrument.
-Then, we explain how to save locally the configuration of a **Driver** to simplify its further use.
-Finally, we present the guidelines to use for the creation of new driver files, to contribute to the Autolab Python package.
+The, we present the guidelines to follow for the creation of new driver files, to contribute to the Autolab Python package.

 Table of contents: